uf-repro/rmarkdown-intro/resources.md

 ## Tutorials

 * ["R Markdown for Scientists"](https://rmd4sci.njtierney.com/)
-  - A guide from Nick Tierney on the essentials of using R Markdown for scientists
+  - A self-guided tutorial on the essentials of R Markdown reports from Nick Tierney

 * [R Markdown](https://rmarkdown.rstudio.com/lesson-1.html)
   - Multi-part introduction to R Markdown and output formats from R Studio.